Need to modify, delete or generate data in a workspace table? Read on to learn how!

 - Sets of entities versus entities

 Will you be analyzing single entities?
 Groups of single entities?
 Tumor-normal pairs of samples?
 Does your workflow take arrays of single files as input?
-Answers to these questions can affect whether you will use predefined tables like set table or pairs tables, which have specific formatting requirements.
+Answers to these questions can affect whether you will use predefined tables like set tables or pairs tables, which have specific formatting requirements.

 How to modify table entries or delete data rows (in the Terra UI)